pomegranateis/pomegranateis.github.io/_posts/2024-06-19-WEB101&102_finaljournal.md

 # Topic: Final Project [Instagram clone]

-We document the process of cloning Instagram, focusing on both backend and frontend development.
+Our team document the process of cloning Instagram, focusing on both backend and frontend development.
 This includes setting up a database, developing the backend with Prisma and Hono, and building the frontend with a modern JavaScript framework.

 ## Table of Contents
 1. [Developing the Frontend](#developing-the-frontend)